DarkGhostHunter/Preloader/README.md

 ## Configuration

-Yuo can configure the Preloader to run when a condition is met, limit the file list, and where to output the compiled preload list.
+You can configure the Preloader to run when a condition is met, limit the file list, and where to output the compiled preload list.

 ### `when()` (optional)